grscheller/dotfiles/README.md

 * Tested regularly against Arch Linux and MacOS
 * Assumes Fish version 3.0+
-* Contains minimal BASH and "POSIX SH" configurations
-* Should work with most, more or less, POSIX like environments
 * Contain Pyenv hooks to manage Python versions and environments
-* Contains examples of Fish, BASH, and POSIX shell scripting
+* Contains examples of Fish, Bash, and POSIX shell scripting
+* Neovim configs are Lua based and use LSP heavily
+* Neovim configs are still a work in progress